webexpoprague/content/output/site-data.md

 The Warm-Up Party kicks things off on May 27th with two more big events on May 28th and 29th.
-All conference tickets include entry to our parties so be sure to join us after the day’s talks to chat and mingle.
+All conference tickets include entry to our parties, so be sure to join us after the day’s talks to chat and mingle.